Seed Bead Tree, Oh Seed Bead Tree

 From Rockefeller Center's majestic Norway spruce to Charlie Brown's lonely little tree, the Christmas tree has always been an icon of the holiday season.
 As the centerpiece of our home's holiday décor, variations of the Christmas tree have changed over the years.
 From nature's finest noble firs to the aluminum trees of the 1960s and today's pre-lit LED artificial trees, this holiday symbol has been around for centuries and decorating the branches has become a family tradition worldwide.
-A fun element for creating holiday style is to incorporate the Christmas tree symbol into everyday jewelry and noticeable home décor.
+A fun element for creating holiday style is to incorporate the Christmas tree symbol into everyday jewelry such as Christmas earrings, Christmas necklaces and noticeable home décor.

 Miniaturizing Christmas trees is one of the beloved holiday projects that so many jewelry artists look forward to each year.
 What better way to spend an evening than putting on a classic Christmas movie, digging through your jewelry-making supplies and creating Christmas tree-inspired earrings, seed-beaded trees or pint-sized ornaments to cover a miniature tree?

 Impress your family, friends and customers this holiday season with the following variations of the Christmas tree.

 One of the favorite features of Christmas tree earrings is that you can create such a large variety.
 With so many color combinations and product assortments, it's easy to assemble a large collection of earrings to match your go-to holiday outfit.